 Stank Burn Hydro is a run-of-river scheme situated on the slopes of Ben Ledi, in the Breadalbane area of the Loch Lomond & Trossachs National Park.

 Green Cat Renewables carried out the Client’s Engineer role which included: discharge of planning and CAR licence conditions, detailed design, Health and Safety/CDM, technical procurement, contractor management and construction supervision.

 The key elements of this project were:

 The Callander Community Develop- ment Trust initiated the development of this hydro project.
 It was the first community hydro project in Scotland.
-Initial steps included an assessment of hydropower potential development within the Callander Community Council administrative area.
+Initial steps included an assessment of hydropower development potential within the Callander Community Council administrative area.